jacopofar/fleximatcher-rest-interface/README.md

 Fleximatcher HTTP interface
 ============================

+## Together with the main project, Fleximatcher, this tool is now archived.
+Have a look at SpaCy for a recent alternative

 A parser and annotator completely accessible through a REST interface, allowing grammar rules to be changed on the fly.

 It lets you: